Skip to Main Content

 Provides a simple way for authors to keep track of citations to their articles.
 Authors can make their profile public, so that it may appear in Google Scholar results when people search for your name

-A publicly available alternative to Web of Science for tracking citations.
-There is vigorous debate over whether to use a more traditional citation metric tool like Web of Science vs Google Scholar.
+An alternative to Web of Science for tracking citations.
+There's vigorous debate over whether to use a more traditional citation metric tool like Web of Science vs Google Scholar.
 When in doubt, get citation data from both resources.

 Tip

-Visit the UCI Libraries Electronic Theses & Dissertations page, where you can:
+Working on your thesis or dissertation?
+Visit the UCI Libraries Electronic Theses & Dissertations page to: